Human rights

 • Supplier self-assessment questionnaires

-• Additional vetting for suppliers based on location and jurisdiction
+• Additional vetting for suppliers based in high-risk locations and jurisdictions

 • Third party global risk screening tool